SciFracX/FractionalDiffEq.jl/docs/src/get_started.md

 ## Step 1: Defining a Problem

 First, we need to specify the problem we want to solve.
-Just by passing the parameter —— describing function, order, step size and time span:
+Just by passing the parameters —— describing function, orders, step size and time span:

 ```julia
 using FractionalDiffEq
 fun(x, y) = 1-y
 prob = SingleTermFODEProblem(fun, 1.8, 0.01, 20)
 ```